Patricia Fron, Co-Executive Director

-Betsy Shuman-Moore is an attorney and hate crimes consultant.
-Currently, Betsy is the Advisor for the John Marshall Law School Writing Resource Center.
-Prior to Joining JMLS, Betsy served as the Director of Fair Housing and Bias Violence Project at the Chicago Lawyers Committee for Civil Rights.
-Betsy’s work included educating people about their rights, providing legal representation to discrimination victims, and working to break down entrenched segregation in the Chicago area.
-Betsy has tried dozens of civil rights cases, brought some of the first sexual harassment in housing cases, and participated in Bloch v.
+Betsy Shuman-Moore is an attorney and is the Fair Housing Program Director for Northside Community Resources in Chicago.
+Before that, she served as the Director of the Fair Housing and Bias Violence Projects at the Chicago Lawyers' Committee for Civil Rights.
+Betsy’s work includes providing legal representation to housing discrimination victims, educating tenants and housing providers about their rights and responsibilities, and working to eliminate discrimination and break down entrenched segregation in the Chicago area through changes in laws and policies.
+Betsy has tried dozens of civil rights cases, brought some of the first sexual harassment in housing cases in the country, and participated in Bloch v.
 Frischholz, in which the Seventh Circuit Court of Appeals held that the Fair Housing Act covers discrimination that occurs after a housing contract is entered into, reversing a harmful decision to the contrary.
 Before joining the Chicago Lawyers’ Committee, she served as legal director for the Leadership Council for Metropolitan Open Communities.
 Betsy has a bachelor of social work degree from the University of Illinois in Urbana-Champaign and a law degree from Indiana University in Bloomington.
 She is on the board of directors of Metropolitan Tenants Organization.

 Adam Ballard, Director

-Adam Ballard is the Manager of Organizing and Policy at Access Living in Chicago.
+Adam Ballard is currently the Associate State Director of Advocacy and Outreach at AARP and was previously the Manager of Organizing and Policy at Access Living in Chicago.
 Adam served as a Fellow in Access Living’s Leadership Training Program in 2012.
 Since then, Adam has proven to be an emerging leader in the disability community.
 He has co-facilitated a number of local and national trainings on disability housing advocacy, including for the National Council on Independent Living (NCIL) and Independent Living Research Utilization (ILRU).
 He is also featured in Not Home, a documentary by award-winning filmmaker Narcel Reedus about children and youth living in nursing homes.
 Adam has received a number of awards including Progress Center for Independent Living’s Advocate of the Year award in 2013, which recognized his work to amend the County’s Human Rights Ordinance to prohibit discrimination against Housing Choice Voucher holders, especially people with disabilities.

 Juliana Gonzalez-Crussi, Director